xugezheng/BioQAExternalFeatures/README.md

 pip install -r requirements.txt
 ```

+## Utilization

+Following are the using guides for training, predicting and evaluating our framework.
+For more information,
+ please refer to the script files in the `scripts` folder.

 ### Model Training

 If you want to train the model from scratch (which means from original BERT), please download the [BERT param](https://github.com/google-research/bert)